ChrisDoykov/demo-serverless-aws-ts-dynamo/README.md

 For detailed instructions, please refer to the [documentation](https://www.serverless.com/framework/docs/providers/aws/).

+## TODOs:

+- Figure out a way to run Dynamo via docker compose in CI/CD to be able to run tests against

 ## Installation/deployment instructions

 Depending on your preferred package manager, follow the instructions below to deploy your project.